-► Hyundai i30 N Option
+► Hyundai i30 N Project C

 Ever worry your Hyundai i30 N hot hatchback isn’t quite hot enough?
-Well, this new N Option styling kit unveiled at the 2018 Paris motor show could be just the ticket, lending a degree more visual menace to Korea’s feted pocket rocket.
+Well, this N Option styling kit unveiled at the 2018 Paris motor show could be just the ticket, lending a degree more visual menace to Korea’s feted pocket rocket.

 The Hyundai i30 N Option is a concept car for now, according to the manufacturer, presenting a well developed look at what a racier version could look like.
 It was unveiled alongside the more elegant go-faster i30 Fastback N, also making its world premiere at the Mondial de l’Auto.